james-chapmanhhlg/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, strive for clarity and maintainability in your codebase.
 Write code that is easy to read, understand, and modify.
 Always remember that you write code not only for computers but also for humans who will interact with it, including your future self."

 This encapsulates the idea that while complex solutions may seem impressive, they often lead to bugs, maintenance nightmares, and hinder collaboration.
 Opt instead for clean, straightforward designs that minimize complexity without compromising functionality, a principle echoed by programmers worldwide and across generations.

+# 2024-01-11
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Therefore, strive for clarity and maintainability in your work.
+Write self-explanatory code with meaningful variable names, comments, and documentation.
+Optimize for readability and simplicity, as these attributes greatly reduce debugging time and facilitate collaboration.
+Always keep in mind that future you or someone else will be the one deciphering your code someday."

+In essence: "Code for understanding, not just for execution."